Reward Auditor: Inference on Reward Modeling Suitability in Real-World Perturbed Scenarios: Preliminaries and Related Work

 \textbf{Preference Perception Confidence.} The RM's perception of preferences stems from training on annotated preference pairs, where human preferences are explicitly labeled.
-Following the Bradley-Terry model~\citep{bradley1952rank}, the preference perception confidence is defined as the probability of selecting the preferred response $y_w$ over the rejected response $y_l$, which can be modeled as follows: \textbf{Reward Model Evaluation.} Current benchmarks for reward modeling in language models can be categorized into: (1) General downstream performance benchmarks extending Reward Bench~\citep{lambert2024rewardbench}, including PPE~\citep{frick2024evaluate}, RMB~\citep{zhou2024rmb}, RM-Bench~\citep{liu2024rm}, and Reward Bench2~\citep{malik2025rewardbench}; (2) Specialized benchmarks testing novel attributes such as multilingual capability~\citep{gureja2024m}, user tolerance~\citep{wu2025rewordbench}, and the perceived distance to a given reference~\citep{yan2025verifybench}.
+Following the Bradley-Terry model~\citep{bradley1952rank}, the preference perception confidence is defined as the probability of selecting the preferred response $y_w$ over the rejected response $y_l$, which can be modeled as follows, where $\sigma$ denotes Sigmoid function: \textbf{Reward Model Evaluation.} Current benchmarks for reward modeling in language models can be categorized into: (1) General downstream performance benchmarks extending Reward Bench~\citep{lambert2024rewardbench}, including PPE~\citep{frick2024evaluate}, RMB~\citep{zhou2024rmb}, RM-Bench~\citep{liu2024rm}, and Reward Bench2~\citep{malik2025rewardbench}; (2) Specialized benchmarks testing novel attributes such as multilingual capability~\citep{gureja2024m}, user tolerance~\citep{wu2025rewordbench}, role-playing ability~\cite{ding2025rolermbench}, multi-dimensional preference representation capturing~\cite{wang2025probing}, and the perceived distance to a given reference~\citep{yan2025verifybench}.
 The evaluation rubrics involve preference perception on given samples, either using known correct answers~\citep{lambert2024rewardbench} or employing LM-as-a-judge~\citep{wen2024rethinking} for accuracy assessment.
 However, these evaluation paradigms obscure critical vulnerabilities in real-world scenarios as they merely answer the question “How accurate is the RM's preference perception for given samples?”.
-Consequently, we need a new evaluation approach to answer: \textbf{\emph{"Can we infer RMs exhibit systematic vulnerabilities in specific real-world scenarios?"}}
+Consequently, we need a new evaluation approach to answer: \textbf{\emph{“Can we infer that RMs exhibit systematic vulnerabilities in specific real-world scenarios?”}}